Pelmen323/Kaiserreich_Autotests/README.md

 - usage of DLC-locked armor chassis for non NSB owners and vice versa test (owners of NSB have specific armor equipment available; non-DLC players have their own.
 Checks if these two types of equipment are not mixed)
 - usage of outdated syntax for doctrines cost reduction test (tech_bonus -> doctrine_cost_reduction)
 - railways file test (verifies the expected and actual number of provinces provided in /map/railways.txt file)
-- decisions ai factor test (verifies that decisions and selectable missions have ai factors)
 - usage of negative multiplication in ai factors test (negative multiplication is not what you want in 99% of cases)
 - usage of 4+ digits after decimal point in ai factors test (HOI4 supports only 3 digits after decimal point)
 - admirals and generals stats syntax tests (verifies generals and admirals have correct stats assigned)